 - Keep a simple checklist in a notebook.

-This works because progress you can see reinforces your brain’s reward system.
-The dopamine hit from checking a box fuels consistency.
+This works because progress you can see reinforces the habit.
+The satisfaction of checking a box fuels consistency.

 Reverse-engineer from the goal.
-Ask: What consistent behaviors, if done daily, would naturally lead me closer to this?
+If you're not sure what you're actually working toward, the ALIVE List Prompts are a good place to start — they help you get specific about what matters before you pick the habit.
+Then ask: What consistent behaviors, if done daily, would naturally lead me closer to this?
 Choose actions that:

 - Are within your control.